dldudwo2011/Firebase-Login-and-CRUD/README.md

 ## How to test

-Log in as following credentials
+1. Log in as following credentials
 - Account name: jim@home.com
 - Password: 123456

-Then, test the Create and Read functionalities.
+2. Test the Create and Read functionalities.
 Edit and Delete are about to be implemented.